event hall theater historic venue

 Saved from impending demolition, the Lilly Schoolhouse in Lilly, Georgia has been a labor of love for local Warner Robins Attorney, Michelle Smith.
-The loving restoration has been a four-year project.
+The loving restoration has been a several year long, project.
 In January 2017, a natural disaster of tornadoes almost destroyed three years of painstaking, historic restoration.

 Extensive rain damage from the January 2017 tornadoes was not covered by the insurance policy, as rain was excluded.
 Disaster assistance with FEMA and SBA, while promised by both bureacracies never materialized, since Lilly, Georgia was 30 miles outside of the disaster declaration.
 Local delegations from the Mayor of Lilly, Governor Nathan Deal's Office, State Representative Patty Bentley, and Congressional Representative Sanford Bishop's Office, pleaded to have the disaster declaration amended by FEMA, only to be told that such an amendment could only come from the President.

 Even a letter to President Trump requesting assistance could not unravel the bureacracy.
 With a stroke of a pen, the Lilly Schoolhouse could have received a low interest SBA loan covered under the FEMA Disaster Declaration to redo disaster related casualties.
-The 1912 period elevator addition was put on hold, as those funds were needed to start over from the disaster in 2017.
+The 1912 period elevator addition was put on hold, as those funds were needed to start over from the disaster.